Russian GP off after Ukraine invasion

 'I should not go, I will not go'

-The Russian Grand Prix is closely associated with Putin, who was instrumental in it being established in 2014 in the Back Sea resort town of Sochi, where he has a palace.
+The Russian Grand Prix is closely associated with Putin, who was instrumental in it being established in 2014 in the Black Sea resort town of Sochi, where he has a palace.

 The event is due to move to a purpose-built facility outside St Petersburg, Putin's hometown, from 2023, but the event's future in F1 must now be in serious doubt.